barafael/raPID/README.md

 [![Build Status](https://travis-ci.org/barafael/raPID.svg?branch=master)](https://travis-ci.org/barafael/raPID)

-This flight controller consists mostly of a teensy 3.2 and an MPU-6050.
+This flight controller consists mostly of a teensy 3.2 and an EM-SENtral motion sensor board.
 The teensy can read up to 8 PWM or PPM channels from your standard RC receiver (see include/pins.h for input/output pin numbers).
 Each of the outputs can be driven by a weighted sum of the roll, pitch, yaw PID responses and the throttle